BVPMOSC/Members/README.md

 and please sign off your commit using -s flag.
 Like
 > git commit -m '[Add/Update/Remove] - [Full Name]' -s

-That's it :smile: , Welcome to BVP-MOSC :tada:
+That's it :smile: , Welcome to BVP-MOSC :smile: :tada: